 A year later, the Topeka, Salina, and Western Railroad extended its tracks from Council Grove to a point just east of Delavan; however, the route was unused until the Missouri Pacific Railroad took over and completed the rail line to Colorado.
 The town grew slowly, becoming a minor trading center and shipping point for the rich agricultural neighborhood by the turn of the century.

 In 1910, it had a bank, a money order post office with one rural route, express and telegraph offices, Christian and Methodist churches, and a public school.
 At this time, it had a population of just 58 and was described as “one of the most progressive villages of its size in the state.”
-The town fared better in the early 20th Century, boasting a general store, lumber yard, farm machinery dealership, the bank, a telephone office, and both a grade school and a high school.
+The town fared better in the early 20th Century, boasting a general store, lumber yard, farm machinery dealership, a bank, a telephone office, and both a grade school and a high school.

 Delavan’s post office closed in 1992.
-All that remains of Delavan today is the Grandview Township Community Center, which once served as the Delavan Grade School and some old rusting grain silos.
-Delavan is located about 17 miles west of Council Grove, Kansas on U.S. Highway 56.
+All that remains of Delavan today is the Grandview Township Community Center, which once served as the Delavan Grade School, and some old rusting grain silos.
+Delavan is located about 17 miles west of Council Grove, Kansas, on U.S. Highway 56.